YesuCS/Cairn/README.md

 | RegistrationInstance | Nearing Capacity | Registrants reached a threshold percent of Max Attendees. |
 | RegistrationInstance | Closing Soon | Registration end date is inside the lead window. |

-Every dropdown entry ends in `(cairn plugin)` so nobody mistakes ours for core.
+Every dropdown entry ends in `(cairn plugin)` so nobody mistakes ours for core and can come at me if something breaks haha.

 ## Repo layout